 With the average cost of a data breach also rising 12% in the last five years, the tech sector is taking measures to ensure their budgets allow for the investment of specialized technology insurance.
 But what are the human errors that cause the most damage and what could your business be doing to mitigate them?

-It might sound a little ridiculous, but weak passwords are one of the primary causes for data breaches even today.
+It might sound a little ridiculous, but weak passwords are one of the primary causes of data breaches even today.
 This is why all businesses should have additional security measures like two-factor authentication in place.
 They should also enforce the concept of not using personal passwords in the workplace.
 Avoid passwords containing corporate data and store all passwords securely.
 As a rule of thumb always think “the more random, the better.”

 Handling sensitive data